ArthurOberon/snow-crash/level05/readme.md

 cat: /rofs/usr/sbin/openarenaserver: Permission denied
 ```

-Execute code but cannot by security flaws because even if it's owned by `flag05` it's not run with thoses privileges (absence of SUID).
-So it's run with the privileges of the user that runs the code.
+The script iterates through `/opt/openarenaserver/` and executes each file found there.
+However, it does not have the SUID bit set, meaning it will run with the privileges of the executing user rather than `flag05`.

 ## 2.c Try To Exploit